Stories of the Supernatural

 Paranormal investigators say Fatty is a cooperative and friendly spirit.
 But he might not be the only soul wandering the hotel's halls.
 A decade after Walsh’s murder, in the 1930s, eyewitnesses reported that a woman walking in front of the Biltmore mysteriously disappeared.
 More recently, members of the kitchen staff claimed to have seen mysteriously swinging doors and inexplicable noises.
 The next time you visit the Biltmore — for the hotel's annual Halloween party — pay attention to any mysterious smells, sounds, or movements: You might have attracted the attention of a gangster ghost!

 But there could be other sources for the haunting said to occur at the Biltmore.
-With the onset of World War II, The Biltmore was converted to a hospital by the War Department.
+With the onset of World War II, the Biltmore was converted to a hospital by the War Department.
 It served the wounded as the Army Air Forces Regional Hospital.
-Many of the windows were sealed with concrete, and the marble floors covered with government issue linoleum.
-Also it was the early site of The University of Miami's School of Medicine, and remained a VA hospital until 1968.
+Many of the windows were sealed with concrete, and the marble floors covered with government-issued linoleum.
+Also, it was the early site of The University of Miami's School of Medicine, and it remained a VA hospital until 1968.

 PictureSoldiers convalescing at the hotel while it was a VA hospital